Native Roots Cannabis Company

 The Wallpaper Pattern

-Interior and Exterior Signage and brand elements
+Interior and Exterior Signage

-Utilizing the new brand assets created, the interior and exterior signage produced strikes a balance between premium and approachability.
-Ranging from extruded, back-lit signs to hollowed out letterforms filled with “grass”, the signage used was yet another design element that Native Roots did not overlook.
+Utilizing the new brand assets created, the interior and exterior signage strikes a balance between premium and approachability.
+Ranging from extruded, back-lit signs to hollowed out letterforms filled with "grass", the signage used was yet another design element that Native Roots did not overlook.

 The Results

-Not only was the brand refresh warmly received by the internal team, but when faced with market testing, the results overwhelmingly showed that our brand refresh was a leap in the right direction.
+Not only was the brand refresh warmly received by the internal team, but when faced with market testing, the results overwhelmingly showed that our brand refresh was a leap in the right direction:

-• 78% found the refreshed interior more appealing and approachable
+• 78% found the refreshed interior more appealing and approachable.

-• 62% found the refreshed brand more distinctive
+• 62% found the refreshed brand more distinctive.

-• 76% found the refreshed brand more visually appealing
+• 76% found the refreshed brand more visually appealing.

 Some of the preliminary brand exploration and unused concepts: